Wheels For Hire! Biking Around Barcelona

 Above: Taking a break from the saddle by Bogatell Beach

 If you really fancy some hardcore pedalling, then why not hire yourselves some mountain bikes and head over either to Montjuic, with its smorgasboard of cultural treasures such as Poble Espanyol; or tone the thighs with a trip right up to Tibidabo - it's the mountain peak topped with the church which you can see if you look to the back of the city!
-Whatever you decide, grab yourself a map, check the weather forecast, and read up on the best places to rent bikes in Barcelona below!
+Whatever you decide, grab yourself a map and check the weather forecast before you go.

 Barcelona Bike Rentals